Estimate Time6 min

 Key takeaways

-• Governments are increasingly placing tariffs on foreign goods and services which are imported into their countries.
+• Governments around the world are increasingly placing tariffs on foreign goods and services which are imported into their countries.

-• Tariffs may also have unintended consequences such as higher prices and lower employment.
+• Tariffs may also have unintended consequences such as higher prices, slower economic growth, and lower employment.

-Throughout history, governments have taxed goods and services imported from other countries.
-They’ve used these taxes—called tariffs—for a variety of purposes, including protecting their domestic producers, penalizing other counties for actions they disapprove of, and maintaining national security.
+Tariffs are taxes on goods and services imported from other countries.
+Throughout history, governments have used tariffs for a variety of purposes, including protecting their domestic producers, penalizing other countries for actions they disapprove of, and maintaining national security.

 After the end of World War II, many of the world’s major economies signed an agreement called the General Agreement on Tariffs and Trade (GATT) that reduced tariffs in favor of policies that encouraged increased trade in goods and services between countries.